jsoma/designingviz/README.md

 ## Focus

-The focus for the time being is **practical applied design**, not so much how to pick the right chart or theory etc etc etc. [The Wall Street Journal Guide to Information Graphics](http://amzn.to/2ihAyF5) is immeasurably perfect for the data-y parts of things.
-[The Visual Display of Quantitative Information](http://amzn.to/2hS0zOj) is stellar if you'd like something a little more in the theoretical realm.
+The focus for the time being is **practical applied design**, not so much how to pick the right chart or theory etc etc etc. Think [The Wall Street Journal Guide to Information Graphics](http://amzn.to/2ihAyF5), not [The Visual Display of Quantitative Information](http://amzn.to/2hS0zOj).

 ## Contributing